 It took nanotechnology quite a few years to transition from the realm of science fiction to a discipline that can be taught at universities.
 Today, there are numerous educational institutions across the US that teach students this amazing technology.
-With this certificate course, the other technology of the future – cloud computing – has taken a significant step.
+With this cloud computing certification course, the other technology of the future – cloud computing – has taken a significant step.

 By Sourya Biswas

 - In A World Without Windows, Who Needs Gates? – Windows 8 Migration - August 26, 2013

 - 6 Common Challenges Of Private Cloud Implementations - August 23, 2013